-In the same vein as shampoos, we intend to group all deodorant and antiperspirant products together for all formats from rollon to aerosols.
+In the same vein as shampoos, we intend to group all deodorant and antiperspirant products together for all formats from roll-on to aerosols.
 Associated with the selected scoring methodology (cf. § 3.c), this provides a good distribution of products across the various level of impact and is a key element in helping consumers make more sustainable choices.
-Body cleanser, shower gels and solid soap for body are joined in a unique category, whereas Liquid and solid soaps for hands will be joined in another category.
-Perfumes and rinsed shaving products will make up the last two categories.
+Body cleanser, shower gels and solid soap for body are joined in a unique category, whereas liquid and solid soaps for hands will be joined in another category.
+Perfumes and rinsed shaving products will make up two other categories.